-Slow cooker eggplant casserole is an easy and great recipe made with fresh eggplant, portabella mushrooms, sauce and lots of cheese.
-This vegetarian dish is a perfect dinner that works as both main dish and side course and will quickly become a fan favorite!
+Slow cooker eggplant casserole is an easy and great recipe made with fresh eggplant, portabella mushrooms, sauce, and lots of cheese.
+This vegetarian dish is a perfect dinner that works as both the main dish and side course and will quickly become a fan favorite!

 To make this amazing crockpot eggplant recipe you will need: